-Coulibaly was a convicted armed robber and drug dealer whose arrest history dates back to 2001.
-He was a convert to Islam and a suspected Islamist who is believed to have been radicalized in prison, where he converted to Islam and met Charlie Hebdo attacker Chérif Kouachi at some point between 2005 and 2006.
-Kouachi and Coulibaly share a mentor: Islamist prisoner Djamel Beghal, a terrorist convicted of plotting to bomb the U.S. embassy in Paris.
+Coulibaly was a convicted armed robber and drug dealer whose arrest history dated back to 2001.
+He was a convert to Islam and a suspected Islamist who purportedly radicalized in prison, where he converted to Islam and met Charlie Hebdo attacker Chérif Kouachi at some point between 2005 and 2006.
+Kouachi and Coulibaly shared a mentor: Islamist prisoner Djamel Beghal, a terrorist convicted of plotting to bomb the U.S. Embassy in Paris.
 Like Kouachi, Coulibaly was arrested in 2010 for plotting to break former GIA member Smain Ait Ali Belkacem out of prison.
 (Sources: Daily Mail, Guardian, CNN, L’Obs, Guardian, Guardian)

 On January 9, French armed forces attempted a rescue mission, storming the kosher supermarket and killing Amédy Coulibaly.
-Coulibaly’s live-in partner, Hayat Boumedienne, is the second suspect in the kosher supermarket attack.
-Boumedienne has reportedly fled to Syria.
-Boumedienne’s trial in absentia began on September 2, 2020.
-Although reports claim that Boumedienne was killed in a bombing campaign by coalition forces to defeat ISIS in Syria, the reports are unconfirmed.
-(Sources: Daily Mail, Guardian, CNN, L’Obs, Guardian, Guardian, Barrons, BBC News)
+Coulibaly’s widow, Hayat Boumedienne, is the second suspect in the kosher supermarket attack.
+Boumedienne reportedly fled to Syria.
+Five years after the attacks, French authorities sought to prosecute Boumedienne and 13 other accused accomplices of the Kouachi brothers and Coulibaly.
+Three of the accused—Boumedienne and Mohamed and Mehdi Belhoucine—had previously fled to Syria.
+Unconfirmed reports claim Boumedienne was previously killed in a bombing campaign by coalition forces to defeat ISIS in Syria.
+French authorities arrested 11 others accused of facilitating the attacks, from securing an apartment to hide in to procuring weapons.
+The defendants argued they were only tangentially involved at best and did not know details of the attacks.
+(Sources: Daily Mail, Guardian, CNN, L’Obs, Guardian, Guardian, Barrons, BBC News, Reuters, New York Times, International Business Times, Associated Press)

 History of Violent Islamist Groups in France